Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 The Section 3C Trap for Sponsored Workers

-Section 3C only protects valid applications.
-If an IHS underpayment makes the application invalid and the 14-day top-up window is missed, Section 3C protection does not apply, meaning that if the original visa has already expired, the worker has no lawful permission to be in the UK or to work.
+Section 3C of the Immigration Act 1971 can keep existing leave alive while an in-time extension is being decided.
+It only protects valid applications.
+If an IHS underpayment makes the application invalid and the top-up window is missed, Section 3C protection may not apply.

 Section 3C Trap